JTFO4/dockenv/README.md

 - Converts .NET user secrets JSON files to .env files
 - Customizable output paths
 - Automatically handles nested JSON objects and converts keys to the appropriate format
-- Prompts for overwriting existing files
+- Supports base64 encoding of values for use with k8s secrets

 ## Installation